anypackage/docs/Find-Package.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see.

 ## Inputs